Corporal punishment in the home: Contributing factors

-Among various pre-existing factors that influence whether parents use physical punishment are: experience with physical punishment as a child, knowledge about child development, socioeconomic status, parental education and religious ideology.
+Among various pre-existing factors that influence whether parents use physical punishment are: experience with physical punishment as a child, knowledge about child development, socioeconomic status, parental education, and religious ideology.
 Favorable attitudes toward the use of physical punishment are also a significant predictor of its use.
 Child-development researcher Elizabeth Gershoff writes that parents are more likely to use physical punishment if:

 Parents tend to use corporal punishment on children out of a desire for obedience, both in the short and long term, and especially to reduce children's aggressive behaviors.
-This despite a significant body of evidence that physically punishing children tends to have the opposite effect, namely, a decrease in long-term compliance and an increase in aggression.
-Other reasons for parents' use of physical punishment may be to communicate the parent's displeasure with the child, to assert their authority and simple tradition.
+This is despite a significant body of evidence that physically punishing children tends to have the opposite effect, namely, a decrease in long-term compliance and an increase in aggression.
+Other reasons for parents' use of physical punishment may be to communicate their displeasure with the child, to assert their authority, or to follow tradition.

 Parents also appear to use physical punishment on children as an outlet for anger.
-The American Academy of Pediatrics notes that "Parents are more likely to use aversive techniques of discipline when they are angry or irritable, depressed, fatigued, and stressed", and estimates that such release of pent-up anger makes parents more likely to hit or spank their children in the future.
-Parents commonly resort to spanking after losing their temper and most parents surveyed expressed significant feelings of anger, remorse and agitation while physically punishing their children.
+The AAP notes that "Parents are more likely to use aversive techniques of discipline when they are angry or irritable, depressed, fatigued, and stressed", and estimates that such release of pent-up anger makes parents more likely to hit or spank their children in the future.
+Furthermore, the effects of poverty, stress, a lack of understanding of children's development, and the need to control one's child are contributing factors to the approval and use of corporal punishments.
+Parents commonly resort to spanking after losing their temper, and most parents surveyed expressed significant feelings of anger, remorse, and agitation while physically punishing their children.
 According to the AAP, "These findings challenge most the notion that parents can spank in a calm, planned manner".

+It was also found that a strong contributing factor for parents using corporal punishment is if they believe that it is normative and an expectation of raising a child, or feel it is a necessary part of being a parent.
+Stress plays a large role in this as well.